Pet lovers gate-crash seminar on stray dog menace at Constitution Club | Politics

 Pet lovers gate-crash seminar on stray dog menace at Constitution Club

-They wanted to discuss something on the line of an anti-street dog drive, she claimed.Goel said in a statement the seminar was held to discuss a solution to menace of stray dog biting people but the so-called animal lovers disrupted the seminar.He said he had booked the Speakers Hall for the seminar but people of the Constitution Club informed him that MP Maneka Gandhi had also booked the Deputy Speakers Hall at the same time.Goel said people attending the other meeting forced their way to the seminar hall and created a ruckus.
+No complaint has been given by either side in the matter, he said.Goel said in a statement the seminar was held to discuss a solution to the menace of stray dog biting people but the so-called animal lovers disrupted the seminar.He said he had booked the Speakers Hall for the seminar but people of the Constitution Club informed him that MP Maneka Gandhi had also booked the Deputy Speakers Hall at the same time.Goel said people attending the other meeting forced their way to the seminar hall and created a ruckus.

 - Country: